CtrlK

 Remove the 'Key Concepts' section entirely—Claude already understands passive DNS, infrastructure pivoting, and adversary patterns.
 This saves ~15 lines of unnecessary context.

-Remove or drastically shorten the 'When to Use' section, which is generic boilerplate that adds no actionable value.
+Replace the 'When to Use' section with a single sentence or remove it; the current bullets are generic boilerplate that adds no actionable value.

 DimensionReasoningScore